Moving a City – Kiruna is an upcoming book from A+O Publishing.

-White Architects and sociologists were hired to investigate the implications and guide the process and master plan which was created for the decade long move and the process of moving Kiruna 3 km east began in 2013.
-Old Kiruna was demolished, with some historic buildings being relocated using flatbeds trucks.
+White Architects and a number of sociologists were hired to investigate the implications of the decade-long move, as well as guide the process and master plan – and the process of moving Kiruna 3 kilometres east began in 2013.
+Old Kiruna was demolished, with some historic buildings being relocated through the use of flatbed trucks.
 An entire new town centre has been under construction since 2016.
-The new townhall was finished in 2019 but the relocation is ongoing and many of the 18,000 inhabitants will be moved during moves taking place over the next decade.
+The new townhall was finished in 2019, but the relocation is ongoing and many of the 18,000 inhabitants will be moved over the next decade.

-What you immediately realise when you visit Kiruna is the codependency of the town and the mine – they are entirely symbiotic.
-In fact, the entire economic development of the region depends on the mine, so the inhabitants have accepted for their neighbourhood to be relocated.
-It is done bit by bit, year by year, and in autumn 2022 the new Kiruna town centre opened.
+What you immediately realise when visiting Kiruna is the codependency of the town and mine, which are entirely symbiotic.
+In fact, the entire economic development of the region depends on the mine, so the inhabitants have accepted that their neighbourhoods will be relocated.
+It is done bit by bit, year by year, and in the autumn of 2022 the new Kiruna town centre opened.

 The purpose of this book is to create a nuanced picture of a modern issue and foster an in-depth debate.
 The material will help visualise the narrative of the Kiruna story, which is a very important example of the codependency between humans and nature.
 As humans have taken from nature, they have made the land unstable to live on and they are thus forced to move and let nature run its course, while they continues to mine elsewhere.
 The book looks at this conflicting yet co-dependent relationship, tracks it over time and raises important questions that leave the reader with insights and plentiful existential thoughts.Share on facebook